basiralab/ABMT/README.md

 ABMT is coded in Python 3.
 GPU is not a requirement to run the code.
 However, for faster training, it is mandatory to install TensorFlow-gpu.

 To run ABMT please run main.py.
-If you require only to run a demo without training, please choose the configuration: &quot;No training / Yes testing&quot; when asked to do so.
-For complete training and testing please choose the configuration &quot;Yes training / Yes testing&quot;.
-If you are using the code for the first time please run training at least for one epoch to configure the weights.
+If you require to run a demo for the first time , please run main.py at least for 1 epoch then run demo.py.

 #